SergeiIonin/openai_translation_buddy/README.md

 NB!
 Your OpenAI account will be billed for API requests made on your behalf to OpenAI.

 #### Translation
 This project is tailored to the format of exported CSV used by Google Translate.
-E.g. if you have a line of translation from spanish to russian will be:
+E.g. a line of translation from spanish to russian will be:
 ```csv
 Spanish,Russian,tarro,банка
 ```